orangy/indigo.netatmo/README.md

 Release Notes
 =============

+`v0.4.2 March, 2014`
+    Work in progress.
+Improving UI and interactions.

 `v0.4.1 Aug 31, 2013`
     Changed state "when" to "Observation_Time" to remove field name conflict with SQL Logger